-Kathy Westwater, “an unconventional choreographer experiencing a surge of recognition” (The New Yorker) and recent recipient of the Solange MacArthur Award for New Choreography, has choreographically pursued experimental dance forms since 1996.
+Kathy Westwater, “an unconventional choreographer experiencing a surge of recognition” (The New Yorker) and recipient of the Solange MacArthur Award for New Choreography, has choreographically pursued experimental dance forms since 1996.
 Described as “at the limits of the human” (The Brooklyn Rail), her work responds to contemporary experience and the societal landscape in which it manifests by reimagining the body’s movement potential.

-Westwater’s Bessie-nominated Rambler, Worlds Worlds A Part, co-presented at New York Live Arts by NYLA and Lumberyard, and commissioned by Lumberyard, explores pain and the body, including the pain of others.
+Westwater’s Bessie-nominated Rambler, Worlds Worlds A Part, co-presented at New York Live Arts by NYLA and Lumberyard, and commissioned by Lumberyard, explored pain and the body, including the pain of others.
 Her other major works have explored the built environments of monuments (Anywhere); landfills and parks (PARK); phenomena of war and pain (Macho); the intersection of human and animal culture (twisted, tack, broken); psycho-physical states of fear (Dark Matter); and interactive virtual environments (The Fortune Cookie Dance).

-She has received commissions from Lumberyard, Temple University, Dance Theater Workshop, and Danspace Project; and awards from CUNY Dance Initiative, Dance NYC, Lower Manhattan Cultural Council, New Music USA, Foundation for Contemporary Arts, Puffin Foundation, Franklin Furnace Fund, Meet the Composer, and New York Foundation for the Arts.
+She has received commissions from the Chocolate Factory, Gibney, Lumberyard, Temple University, Dance Theater Workshop, and Danspace Project; and awards from National Endowment for the Arts, CUNY Dance Initiative, Dance NYC, Lower Manhattan Cultural Council, New Music USA, Foundation for Contemporary Arts, Puffin Foundation, Franklin Furnace Fund, Meet the Composer, and New York Foundation for the Arts.

-Westwater has been the recipient of numerous other residencies, among them, Brooklyn Studios for Dance, Temple University, Djerassi, Movement Research, NYC Department of Parks and Recreation, iLAND, Dance Theater Workshop, The Field, Rockbridge Artist Exchange, Millay Colony for the Arts, Lower Manhattan Cultural Council, and Pratt Institute.
-Early support for her work included space grants from 92nd Street Y and Brooklyn Arts Exchange, a fellowship from Summer Stages Dance Festival, and being named a Mellon Anchor Artist by the Joyce Theater Foundation.
+She has been the recipient of numerous other residencies, among them, Brooklyn Studios for Dance, Temple University, Djerassi, Movement Research, NYC Department of Parks and Recreation, iLAND, Dance Theater Workshop, The Field, Rockbridge Artist Exchange, Millay Colony for the Arts, Lower Manhattan Cultural Council, and Pratt Institute.
+Early support for her work included space grants from 92nd Street Y and Brooklyn Arts Exchange, a fellowship from Summer Stages Dance Festival, and being named in multiple years a Mellon Anchor Artist by the Joyce Theater Foundation.

 Inspired by early studies with Simone Forti, Dana Reitz, and Sara Rudner, Westwater has since been described by Rudner as a “seminal artist.”
 In addition her own work, Westwater has danced in reconstructions of Forti’s groundbreaking works Slant Board and Huddle at Lincoln Center and Steve Paxton’s influential Satisfyin‘ Lover and State at the Museum of Modern Art.
-She originated roles in Historias and Familias, both by choreographer Merián Soto & visual artist Pepón Osorio, and performed them nationally and internationally, including at Jacob’s Pillow, Lincoln Center, and Dance Theater Workshop, among many other places.
+She originated roles in Historias and Familias, both by choreographer Merián Soto & visual artist Pepón Osorio, and performed them from 1991-1999 nationally and internationally, including at Jacob’s Pillow, Lincoln Center, and Dance Theater Workshop, among many other places.
 Historias has been recognized as an American Masterpiece by the National Endowment for the Arts.
 Westwater has also performed in works by Sally Silvers and K.J.
-Holmes.
+Holmes, among others.

 Westwater received an MFA from Sarah Lawrence where she was awarded the Bessie Schönberg Scholarship, and a BA from William and Mary where she studied political economy and dance.
 Dedicated to advancing the working conditions of artists, as a founding member of Dancers Forum she co-authored The Compact.